 The dial itself is understated, with a silver finish and date located at the 3 o’clock position.
 The inner index features long black hashes, with numerals at the 6, 9, and 12 o’clock positions.
 The outer index features smaller hashes to indicate the individual minutes.
 The 5-minute marks are indicated by blue hashes, which are small enough to add an attractive accent without being overly distracting.
 The hour and minute hands are skeletonized, with narrow tips, while the second hand is long and very fine.

 The movement is a JLC Caliber 899/1 automatic movement, produced in-house by Jaeger LeCoultre.
 It has a 38-hour power reserve and a frequency of 4 Hz.
 The solid gold rotor is gorgeous, perfectly designed for viewing through the Jaeger’s display back.
 The rotor cleanly occupies a third of the space, with the other two thirds allowing for a clear view of the steel inner workings.

-The Master Control Chronograph Sector Dial is water-resistant to 50 meters, so it’s suitable for showering and other light water contact.
-This is a fine timepiece and fashion accessory, but it’s not a dive watch.
+The Master Control Date Sector Dial is water-resistant to 50 meters, so it’s suitable for showering and other light water contact.
+This is a fine timepiece and collectible, but it’s not a dive watch.
 The black alligator leather strap is elegant enough, with a simple pin closure that’s easy to open and close.